-During the three months ended December 31, 2023, no trustee or officer of Elme Communitiesadopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.
+During the three months ended December 31, 2023, no trustee or officer of Elme Communities adopted or terminated a "Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.

 Material U.S. Federal Income Tax Considerations